Zhang-Cheng-76200/Multistep-forecasting-CapsNet-LSTM/README.md

 # EMD-Capsule-LSTM
 By Zhang Cheng

-Upload DJIA.xlsx to Google Drive, then import it from Google Drive to EMD_Capsule_LSTM.ipynb
+Upload DJIA.xlsx to Google Drive, then import it from Google Drive to CapsNet_LSTM.ipynb